shapeshed/eth-tx-validation/README.md

 Given a contract abi many Ethereum client libraries handle this parsing transparently allowing contract calls to be examined by clients.

+Used in conjunction with validating block and transaction by recovering signatures, raw transaction data can be verified.

 [1]: https://bitcoin.stackexchange.com/questions/38351/ecdsa-v-r-s-what-is-v/38909#38909